sumanasahabits/sumanasahabits.github.io/README.md

 - Used BitBucket for Pair Programming and Code Reviews.
 - Performed Continuous Deployments in Docker Containers.

+### Systems Integration & Performance Optimization
+- Continuous Integration & Continuous Delivery using Jenkins and Nexus.
+- Used BitBucket for Pair Programming and Code Reviews.
+- Continuous Deployments in Docker Containers.

 ## Previous work experiences
 - Java Backend Developer at protel Hotelsoftware GmbH, Dortmund, Germany
 - Java/J2EEDeveloper at PlusServer GmbH, Cologne, Germany